karuppiah7890/blog/content/posts/dead-code-is-dead.md

 #### Hunter

-When I'm looking for things to improve in the project, especially unecessary things that I can delete, I'm like some sort of hunter, looking to hunt down something in the project and remove some code. :P
+When I'm looking for things to improve in the project, especially unnecessary things that I can delete, I'm like some sort of hunter, looking to hunt down something in the project and remove some code. :P